dotnet/dotnet-monitor/documentation/configuration.md

 ### **[Experimental]** Shared Library Path (7.0+)

-The shared library path option (`SharedLibraryPath`) allows specifying the path to where shared libraries are copied from the `dotnet monitor` installation to make them available to target applications for in-process diagnostics scenarios, such a call stack collection.
+The shared library path option (`SharedLibraryPath`) allows specifying the path to where shared libraries are copied from the `dotnet monitor` installation to make them available to target applications for in-process diagnostics scenarios, such as call stack collection.

 >**Note:** This option is not required if `DefaultSharedPath` is specified.
 This option provides an alternative directory path compared to the behavior of specifying `DefaultSharedPath`.